-This section allows you to change the chart title (and subtitle) as well as its font, size, color, and style.
+This section allows you to change the chart title (and subtitle) as well as its font style, size, color, and style.
 For example, we changed the chart title text to ‘Pie chart of Region-wise Revenue’.
-We changed its font to ‘Sans Serif’ and its font size to 16, as shown below:
+We changed its font style to ‘Sans Serif’ and its font size to 16, as shown below:

+In your chart, you have a Google pie chart legend with values.
 This section lets you format the chart legend and change its position in the chart.
-For example, we changed the legend position to the Right of the chart and changed its font to ‘Sans Serif’, as shown below:
+For example, we changed the legend position to the Right of the chart and changed its font style to ‘Sans Serif’, as shown below:

 Clicking on the chart and then the ellipsis button gives you other chart options that you can select if you want to further perform additional actions.
 For example, there are options to publish the chart, download it, copy, move and delete it as well.